Mr Porter Eats

 Halibut, squid, Anna potato, carrot, kale, lobster tomalley and tarragon butter; Three Chimneys is located on the edge of Loch Dunvegan, in the northwest of the Isle of Skye.
 Photographs by Mr Angus Bremner

-Situated in the northwest part of the island, which sits off the west coast of Scotland, chef Mr Scott Davies’ restaurant is renowned, not surprisingly, for its excellent and spectacularly fresh seafood.
+Situated in the northwest part of the Isle of Skye, which sits off the west coast of Scotland, chef Mr Scott Davies’ restaurant is renowned, not surprisingly, for its excellent and spectacularly fresh seafood.
 The white-washed building and annex – “House-Over-By” – sits alone, metres from the edge of Loch Dunvegan, among the hills, glens and moorland near the foot of MacLeod’s Tables, the distinctive flat-topped mountains of the Duirinish peninsula.
 The proprietors, Ms Shirley and Mr Eddie Spear, have held the premises for more than 30 years and their restaurant is the end point for much of what is harvested by the network of local fisherman, farmers and crofters.
 Skye can be bleak in that very particular and bewitchingly beautiful way that only remote parts of the northern UK can be.
 But the Three Chimneys’ hospitality is famously warm.

 How to get there: The nearest airport to the Isle of Skye is Inverness – which is approximately a three-hour drive away from the Three Chimneys.
 Go via the toll-free crossing at the Skye Bridge from the mainland at Kyle of Lochalsh.
 Other more scenic routes can be found here.